In-class learning: The excitement and anxiety of returning to school

 This return to the classroom also brings a nervousness about the continuing COVID-19 pandemic.

-Lewis says there have been a couple of faculty sent home already due to the district’s COVID-19 protocol, however, he didn’t have an exact number.
-We did reach out to USD 259 to see if they could get us those numbers, but they have not been sent to us yet.
+Lewis says a couple of faculty sent home already due to the district’s COVID-19 protocol.
+However, he didn’t have an exact number.
+KSN News reached out to USD 259 to see if they could get us those numbers, but they have not been sent to us yet.